JCGCosta/Data-Analysis-Library-Project/README.md

 * Information Relevance
 * Statistics

+To run this project you will need:
+* An environment with Python 3.7
+* The MatPlotLib Library Installed in this env. (pip install matplotlib)
+* The Numpy Libraby Installed in this env. (pip install numpy)

-This algorithm is made by only study porpose.
+This algorithm was made for study purposes only.